Ellen Rydelius was the creator of the modern Swedish guidebook, but was also an eminent journalist and translator.

 During the Second World War it was difficult to travel abroad and Ellen Rydelius therefore focused on Swedish destinations and on cookbooks with French, Italian or Russian themes.
 After the war she revised the guidebooks, sometimes with the help of her daughter, who had frequently accompanied her on her travels and had helped from the early days with things like the indexes.
 The guidebooks of the 50s were of a slightly larger format with more modern covers and new titles – they were now called Med Ellen Rydelius i Rom, Med Ellen Rydelius i Paris, etc. However, the original title was retained as a subtitle.
 The last edition of the Rome guidebook was released shortly before Ellen Rydelius died, and the following year two books on Italy were published posthumously.
 Her translations continued to be published until the 1980s.

 Ellen Rydelius died in 1957.
-She is buried at the Skogs cemetery in Stockholm.
+She is buried at The Woodland Cemetery in Stockholm.